Skip to main content

 Install

-Note: When installing the library's dependencies, pip will probably install PyTorch with CUDA 10.2 support by default.
-If you would like to run the library in CPU-only mode or with a newer version of CUDA, install PyTorch to your desired specifications in your virtual environment first before installing cnlp-transformers.
+[!IMPORTANT] When installing the library's dependencies, PyTorch will probably be installed with CUDA 12.6 support by default on linux, and without CUDA support on other platforms.
+If you would like to run the library in CPU-only mode or with a specific version of CUDA, install PyTorch to your desired specifications in your virtual environment first before installing cnlp-transformers.
+See here if using uv.

 Static installation

-If you are installing just to fine-tune or run the REST APIs, you can install without cloning:
+If you are installing just to fine-tune or run the REST APIs, you can install without cloning using uv:

 If you prefer, prebuilt Docker images are also available to run the REST APIs in a network.
 An example Docker Compose configuration is also available for reference.